New Paper: Human Rights and Economic Liberalization

 This is worth considering in light of the development of “disaster statism” during the crises of 2008 and 2009.
 Here are a few more links.
 Tyler Cowen reviews The Shock Doctrine for the New York Sun and calls it “a true economics disaster.”
 Steve Horwitz asks two questions.
 Johan Norberg dismantles Klein.
 Klein responds.
 Norberg responds in kind.
 The Economist offers a “Naomi Klein smackdown roundup” (HT: Peter Klein).
 Jonathan Chait’s review in The New Republic pulled no punches.
 Chait’s review also explains why we think this is worth our time and energy: ideas matter, and if influential people are going to treat The Shock Doctrine as the Left’s twenty-first century answer to The Road To Serfdom, it warrants our attention.

-Tags: Business, Civil Liberties, Civil Society, Criminal Justice, Economics, Fascism, Free Market, Military, Morality, Nationalization, Natural Law, Personal Liberty, Politics, Presidential Power, Privatization, Propaganda, Property Rights, Socialism, Surveillance, The State, Torture, Utilitarianism
+Tags: Business, caspitalism, Chile, Civil Liberties, Civil Society, Criminal Justice, economic freedom, Economic Freedom of the World, economic liberalization, Economics, Fascism, Free Market, human rights, Military, Milton Friedman, Morality, Nationalization, Natural Law, Personal Liberty, Pinochet, Politics, Presidential Power, Privatization, Propaganda, Property Rights, Socialism, statism, Surveillance, The Road to Serfdom, The Shock Doctrine, The State, Torture, Utilitarianism